Banging Toolbox

 Components you should not mix in one drawer

-1. Different sized sockets
+1. Different-sized sockets

-Having a pile of different-sized sockets with a mix of SAE and metric can give you a difficult time.
 This is especially true if you’re in a rush and would have to test each socket’s fit on both the drive and fastener.

 2. Regular sockets and impact sockets

 Impact sockets have thicker walls than regular sockets to allow them to withstand the immense torque [2] sustained from impact drivers.
-Mixing these two types of sockets could spell disaster and lead to a lot of broken sockets.

 3. Other tools and bits